|Binomial name:||Tapinoma Sessile|

-“Sugar ant"or Camponotus Consobrinus, is the name frequently used by the people to refer to the various species of ants.
+“Sugar ant” or Camponotus Consobrinus, is the name frequently used by people to refer to the various species of ants.
 This is the name given to small or medium ants that do not sting.
 These ants do not sting; they are of calm behavior.
 When the sugar ants are aggravated, to protect themselves, they bite the intruder with their big mouths; even then this bite is painless.
-Any of these tiny ants that have an attraction towards sweet foods is generally called sugar ants.
-All the more, the sugar ant truly belongs to the variety, scientifically named Camponotus Consobrinus.
+Any of these tiny ants that have an attraction toward sweet foods is generally called sugar ants.
+All the more, the sugar ant truly belongs to the variety, scientifically named Camponotus consobrinus.

 These ants are not only fond of sugar, but also like any kind of sweetmeat; thus the name sugar ants.
 Being omnivorous, these ants are found hunting for food in uptown locations and also in the bushes on the ground.
 Anatomy

 In the United States these sugar ants are one among the biggest families of ants.
 They vary in color, size and shape.
 The length of a worker ant ranges from 5 – 15 mm (0.20 to 0.59 in based on the variety and the location where they are.
 Their characteristic features are that their heads are comparatively big and black, the color of the body is orange to brownish and their mandibles jut out.
 They differ a lot in their size based on the class to which they belong.
 A soldier ant has a big body and big mandibles (by which it is easily recognized), when you compare it with the other worker ants.

 In contrast to its name, the sugar ants do not consume only foods that contain sugar.
 Basically, they are omnivorous; they collect liquid emissions and nectar from honeydew, plants, aphids and several other insects that feed on plants, like caterpillars.
 Besides sugar ants eat invertebrates which they are capable of hunting and eating.
 Most of their food is from the decayed and dead animals.